On this page:

 In the June quarter of 2020 Victoria’s net overseas and interstate migration was negative.
 In September 2020 the losses were larger than the gain through natural increase.
 The population decreased.
 The next section outlines the changes to migration flows which led to these net losses.

-Chart 2: Quarterly components of population change, Victoria
+Chart 2: Quarterly components of population change in Victoria

 Migration flows during COVID